JavaProjectConsultancies/SprintSync_App/SprintSync_App/database-structure-diagram.md

 - ✅ **Personal todo management** with project linking
 - ✅ **Comprehensive analytics** and AI insights
 - ✅ **Real-time notifications** and activity tracking
+- ✅ **Epic management** with themes, business value, and story linking
+- ✅ **Release planning** with quality gates and deployment tracking

 ---